Show, don’t tell.

 Instead, you should show the traits of your character through action.
 You can write a scene where the protagonist carries huge bales of hay on a farm weighing a hundred pounds each to demonstrate his great strength.

 You can write a scene where the hero must put himself in danger to protect someone he doesn’t even know to show how brave he his.
-For another example, J.K.
-Rowling wrote many scenes where Hermione Granger had to solve complex problems in order to show how intelligent she is.
+For another “show don’t tell” example, J.K.
+Rowling wrote many scenes in which Hermione Granger had to solve complex problems in order to show how intelligent she is.

 Simply put: instead of telling your readers that a character has certain traits, demonstrate those traits through action and scene.

 So when should you show and when should you tell the reader?